Last Updated 12/16/19

 Ransomware, sometimes called cyber extortion, is a type of malicious software that infiltrates computer systems and locks them down.
 Typically, the data or system is then held hostage by encryption until payments are made or other demands are met.
 Once the data or system has been frozen, the hacker directs the victim to pay a sum of money (ransom) to regain access to the device or data.
 Ransomware is a type of cyber-attack that can infect virtually any type of computer, including desktops, laptops, tablets and smart phones.
 The goal of the hackers is not to destroy or permanently encrypt the data, but to secure fast payment of the ransom.

 Anyone can be a target of ransomware: individuals, government entities, hospitals, or private businesses.
-Recently, healthcare organizations have been especially high-profile targets.
-Most ransomware is delivered by phishing emails which imitate a business or government agency to solicit personal information from the recipient.
+In the past year, municipalities have been victims of ransomware.
+According to the Insurance Journal, this year there have been 55 ransomware attack on state, local, and county governments.
+This estimates for approximately 60% of all attacks this year.
+Most ransomware is delivered by phishing emails which imitate a legitimate agency to solicit personal information from the recipient.

 Although the temptation to pay the ransom is great, the FBI warns this carries its own risks.
 There is no guarantee the data will be restored after the ransom is paid.
-Additionally, there is some evidence victims who have paid ransoms are often targeted again as hackers share information about successful attacks.
+Even though not paying the ransom is recommended, some companies are instead paying the ransom as part of their insurance coverage.
+For example, earlier this year Lake City, Florida was a victim of a ransomware attack.
+After receiving approval from their insurer.
+Lake City paid $460,000 in order to restore their systems.
+Since they had cyber insurance, the city only had to pay a $10,000 deductible.
+Although, there is some evidence victims who have paid ransoms are often targeted again as hackers share information about successful attacks.
 Recent studies have shown that business leaders today pay a lot more than people expect to only hope to get their files back.
 IBM conducted a survey of 600 U.S. business leaders to get their feedback on what they would do if faced this kind of situation.
 The results concluded that 70% of these leaders have in fact paid a ransom to regain access back to their business files.
 Of the companies responding to the survey, nearly half of them have paid more than $10,000, and 20% of them paid more than $40,000.

 Ransomware demands are almost always required to be paid in digital currencies like bitcoin, the world's largest cryptocurrency, or virtual money that is not issued or guaranteed by any government.
 Criminals like these currencies because they are easy to use, and they allow the extortionists to remain anonymous.
 Demands can range from the equivalent of a few hundred dollars all the way into the millions of dollars.
 Damages often go beyond financial consequences; many victimized businesses of publicized ransomware attacks suffer hits to reputation and customer trust.